Business Studies PGCE 14-19

 The Business PGCE is co-ordinated and managed by an experienced teacher of Business in one of our partner schools ensuring that your training is up-to-date and relevant to schools.
 This ensures you the best start in your teaching career.
 You will have a dedicated School Based Tutor on both your school placements and a dedicated link Director.
-These key staff are there to support and guide you through the course and into your NQT year.
+These key staff are there to support and guide you through the course and into your ECT (early career teaching) years.

-Potential Associate Teachers must possess a relevant degree and grade C, or above, in Maths and English at GCSE (this would equate to a grade 4 or above for the new GCSE).
+Potential trainees must possess a relevant degree and grade C, or above, in Maths and English at GCSE (this would equate to a grade 4 or above for the new GCSE).
 Relevant business experience may also be considered.

-Exam boards used by the schools in which Associate Teachers train include AQA, Edexcel, OCR and WJEC.
+Exam boards used by the schools in which you may train include AQA, Edexcel, OCR and WJEC.
 Click on the links below to access these sites.

 EBEA (Economics & Business Education Association)

 The Economics & Business Education Association represents teachers and lecturers of business studies and related subjects in schools and colleges throughout the UK.